jadnohra/mini-datasets/README.md

 ![](./waymo-motion/data/uncompressed_scenario_training_training.tfrecord-00000-of-01000.gif)

 To contribute with more animations:
-*  run `bazel run waymo-motion:updater-script -- -r -p <project>` for a while (interrupt at will with ctrl-c), followed by a pull request.
+*  Run `bazel run waymo-motion:updater-script -- -r -p <project>` for a while (interrupt at will with ctrl-c), followed by a pull request.
 * `<project>` must be a valid gcloud project under your gcloud username.
 It takes around a minute to download and process a record.
 * To initialize the repo, you also need to run `python3 ./init_infra_locals.py` once.